-Centre to file plea in Supreme Court against reference to Sikkim’s Nepali community as ‘foreigners’
+Centre files plea in Supreme Court against reference to Sikkim’s Nepali community as ‘foreigners’

 The ruling as well as the Opposition parties had criticised the reference.

-The Centre will file a review petition in Supreme Court to support the Sikkim government’s demand for removing a reference to the Sikkimese Nepali community as “foreigners” from a recent judgement, Union Law Minister Kiren Rijiju said on Sunday.
+The Ministry of Home Affairs on Monday filed a review petition in the Supreme Court to support the Sikkim government’s demand for removing a reference to the Sikkimese Nepali community as “foreigners” from a recent judgement

+In a series of tweets, Home Minister Amit Shah’s office said the central government has submitted before the Supreme Court its position about the sanctity of Article 371F of the Constitution that safeguards the Sikkimese identity.

-“I assure all the people of Sikkim that this judgement does not deal with or dilute Article 371F [special provisions for Sikkim] of the Constitution and has nothing to do with anyone’s citizenship,” he tweeted.
-“We value the Constitutional status of every genuine Indian and will be protected at any cost.”
+The development came a day after Union Law Minister Kiren Rijiju assured the residents of Sikkim that the judgement does not deal with or dilute Article 371F of the Constitution.

+“We value the Constitutional status of every genuine Indian and will be protected at any cost,” he said.

 On January 13, a bench comprising Justices MR Shah and BV Nagarathna had held that Indians who had settled in Sikkim on or before April 26, 1975 – the date on which the state merged with India – will be entitled to be exempt from income tax.